I found a twenty dollar bill on the ground this week in Golden Gate Park.

 You don’t just go on E*TRADE and a few clicks later have your $20k invested.

 No no no – it takes at least a month involving piles of paperwork and lawyers.
-The good news is it has been done before many times and is fairly mechanical after you have done it once.
+However, if the Real estate loan is sanctioned at the earliest or the respective party has the required funds with them, the process could be relatively simpler.
+Also, the good news is it has been done many times and is fairly mechanical after you have done it once.

 But the really good news is that this keeps people out.
 Their laziness is your gain.